evkx/evkx.github.io/content/models/volvo/ex30/EX30_Twin_Motor_Performance/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Sound system

 You can choose between two sound systems on the Volvo EX30 Twin Motor Performance.
 With the High Performance, you get eight speakers with a max system output of 200 watts.
 With the Harman Kardon Premium Sound, you get 13 speakers with a max system output of 1040 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 4 USB-C connections as standard.
 ## Lights